Village Aling The Way To Jiri To Everest Trekking

 AccommodationHotel

-Yes, have breakfast at the guest house in Shivalaya with the sunrise and start the hike to Kenja.
-Kenja is 1630 meters above sea level, but you need to cross 2400 meters of forest hill before you will get there.
+Yes, have breakfast at the guest house in Shivalaya, watch the sunrise, and start the hike to Kenja.
+Kenja is 1630 meters above sea level, but you need to cross 2400 meters of forest hill before you get there.

 However, normally, it takes 5–6 hours from Shivalaya to Kenja, including a short break and lunch hour.
 Overnight at the guest house by the stream.